 - Self-directed reading and reflection

-All course components are mandatory, including attendance at all in person learning sessions.
+All program components are mandatory, including attendance at all learning sessions, to receive a certificate of completion.

 - Completion of Fundamentals of Hospice Palliative Care Core Program (some exceptions may be considered on an individual basis)